 It started with a lock or a light switch in 2016, and within a few months, I could turn off the lights, lock the doors, change the colors of the lights, operate the speakers all from my phone, and I could even talk to the speakers.
 The home, like the phone, was now smart.
 I still couldn’t find my keys half the time, but if I forgot to turn off the light…

-While researching microcontrollers, my father recommended I look at the ESP32-S3, which supports Bluetooth and WiFi out of the box, and I found a development board from Waveshare with an e-Paper display and audio codec for only $16.
-Rust ended up being a great language for the software stack, and now, using just a single button, I now have a system, record and take notes, get answers to questions, and by connecting it to the devices in my home, I have multiple options as to where and how I want to both extract and surface information.
+While researching microcontrollers, my father recommended I look at the ESP32-S3, which supports Bluetooth and WiFi out of the box, and I found a development board from Waveshare with an e-Paper display and audio codec for only $16; it also had a single button, which harkened back to the simplicity of the iPod interface.
+Rust ended up being a great language for the software stack, and now, with just a single button, I have a system that can record and take notes, provide answers to questions, and listen to those answers or recordings on any Cast-enabled device around the home.
+[Edit: It also controls all our lights.]

-The advent of open weight models like Gemma 4 means that solutions like this can run entirely from within one’s home, without paying a subscription or requiring a Cloud account.
+The advent of open weight models like Gemma 4 means that solutions like this can run entirely from within one’s home, without paying a subscription fee or creating the environmental impact of depending on a large Cloud model.
 It makes me bullish about a return to a resonant computing future.